friemen/zackzack/README.md

 State is kept in a global atom, according to Om's pgm model.

-There is a generic form component that starts a generic CSP-style controller process and renders a model describing the components UI.
+There is a generic view component that starts a generic CSP-style controller process and renders a view according to the UI specification.

 Rendering as well as the controller process is in general separated from the Om component definition.